learningcoding-pixel/tp/docs/DeveloperGuide.md

       Expected: Success message and session removed.
    3. Test case: `deletesession i/1 si/x`: 'where x is 0 or larger than the sessions list size
       Expected: Error about invalid session index.

+## **Planned Enhancements**
+1. Show team information for each athlete.
+2. Show attendance for each athlete.
+3. Auto deletion of sessions after the end date & time has completed.